| Comparative

 The technical

-and financial partners framework (PTF)
+and financial partners framework (PTF) Its members comprise

 all institutions currently working in the sector of basic education in